 MSDE provides annual grants to non-profit organizations that provide enriching educational programs that cannot be replicated in the classroom for Maryland school students and teachers.

 These are hands-on, experiential learning opportunities that support the State's curricular and educational priorities.

-For more information please visit the SAI Webpage at http://marylandpublicschools.org/programs/Pages/SAI/index.aspx
+http://marylandpublicschools.org/programs/Pages/SAI/index.aspx